""

 Course Description

-Direct study in seminar: Humanity and dehumanization.
+Direct study in seminar: The Philosophy of Artificial Intelligence.
 Students must finish related seminar to finish the direct study.

 Language of instruction: English